dmaerzendorfer/masterThesis/ResearchDiary/README.md

     - try to use the zed360 callibration and obj-file from the zed spatial mapping in the roomToolkit could be troublesome, not sure if it will work, will need to update the toolkit code to use zed sdk

+## 03.04.2024
+- took a bit longer to continue...
+- trying the overlapping zed point clouds in unity
+    - multiple cameras have been calibrated via zed360
+        - exports a calibration file with position, rotation etc of the cameras.
+    - each camera in unity, displaying a pointcloud
+    - cameras aligned as described in the calibration of zedFu
+- the zed sdk seems to have a FusedZedPointCloudManager Script, didnt work for me tho :shrug: (also didnt find any documentation about this...)